 How to maintain a healthy circadian rhythm?

-- Consume most of your calories during the day and eat your last meal at least two hours before bedtime
+6) Consume most of your calories during the day and eat your last meal at least two hours before bedtime.

-(more about sleep, go to my 5 tips to a better sleep article)
+(For more about sleep, go to my five tips for a better sleep article)